bennyhuo/KotlinBlogTranslation/original/M10 is out.md

 This is a <strong>breaking change</strong>: some code that compiled previously may break, but not fixing it is likely to result in run-time exceptions anyways, so the compiler errors will be of some value to you <img alt=":)" class="wp-smiley" data-recalc-dims="1" src="https://i2.wp.com/blog.jetbrains.com/kotlin/wp-includes/images/smilies/simple-smile.png?w=640&amp;ssl=1" style="height: 1em; max-height: 1em;"/>
 ### Type inference supports use-site variance

 Type argument inference has been improved to accommodate [use-site variance](http://kotlinlang.org/docs/reference/generics.html#type-projections) more comfortably.
-Now you can call a generic function, e.g. <code>reverseInPlace()</code> on a projected type, such as <code>Array&lt;out Number&gt;</code>:
+Now you can call a generic function, e.g. `reverseInPlace()` on a projected type, such as `Array&lt;out Number&gt;`:

 {% raw %}
 <p></p>